It may sound a bit bizarre but it is true that headaches from weather changes are quite common.

 How To Treat Headaches From Weather Changes

-If you suffer from weather-related headaches, there are some things you can do to ease the pain.
+If you suffer from weather-related headaches, there are some simple things you can do to ease the pain.

 Identify your triggers

 The first step is to identify any weather triggers and try to avoid them if possible.